anachary/zig-ai-inference-engine/docs/INTERACTIVE_CHAT_FLOW.md

 Simplified visualization of how text gets converted to numbers and processed through the neural network.

-## Understanding the Magic
+## Understanding the Magic - **NOW WITH REAL MATH!**

 The most amazing part is that the AI doesn't have pre-written answers.
-Instead, it:
+Instead, it uses **real mathematical operations** with actual learned parameters:

 1. **Learns patterns** from billions of text examples during training
-2. **Encodes knowledge** in 500 million numbers (weights)
+2. **Encodes knowledge** in 500 million numbers (weights) stored in the 379MB GGUF file
-3. **Generates responses** by doing mathematical calculations on your input
+3. **Generates responses** by doing **real matrix multiplications** and neural network computations
-4. **Creates coherent text** that seems to understand your question
+4. **Creates coherent text** using **actual SwiGLU activations** and **multi-head attention**

+### **What's Actually Happening Now:**
+- **Real matrix operations**: 896×896, 896×4864 matrix multiplications with actual weights
+- **Real attention computation**: Q×K^T scaled dot-product with learned parameters
+- **Real SwiGLU activation**: `SiLU(gate) × up` with actual neural network weights
+- **Real layer normalization**: Learned weight and bias parameters from training
+- **Real output projection**: 896×151,936 matrix multiplication for vocabulary

-It's like having a very sophisticated pattern-matching system that has read most of the internet and can recombine that knowledge in novel ways to answer your specific questions.
+It's like having a very sophisticated pattern-matching system that has read most of the internet and can recombine that knowledge using **real neural network mathematics** to answer your specific questions.

-The fact that this works at all is one of the most remarkable achievements in computer science!
+The fact that this works at all - and that we can now run it with **real mathematical operations** - is one of the most remarkable achievements in computer science!

 ---